timbomckay/5eTools/content/adventure/out-of-the-abyss/chapter-17.md

 ### Wand of Orcus

-When Orcus is defeated, he drops the <fetch-data type="item">Wand of Orcus</fetch-data> (see chapter 7 of the _Dungeon Master's Guide_), which falls to the ground.
+When Orcus is defeated, he drops the <wc-fetch type="item">Wand of Orcus</wc-fetch> (see chapter 7 of the _Dungeon Master's Guide_), which falls to the ground.
 A party member can try to grab the wand before Demogorgon seizes it as a trophy, but any such theft draws the attention and ire of the Prince of Demons.
 Angry at its master's defeat, the Wand of Orcus tries to attune itself to the first willing creature other than Demogorgon that touches it.
 The attunement is instantaneous, allowing the wand's properties to be used during the battle.

 ### Destroying Demogorgon